 In memoriam José Antonio Abreu - May 7, 1939 to March 24, 2018

-About our Patron José Antonio Abreu, UNESCO Ambassador for Music and Peace and creator of the national system of children’s’ and youth orchestras and choirs in Venezuela (El Sistema):
+About José Antonio Abreu, UNESCO Ambassador for Music and Peace and creator of the national system of children’s’ and youth orchestras and choirs in Venezuela (El Sistema):